Mythos finds. Moderne fixes. Every repo, at once.

 Audit and determinism by default

 Every recipe run is deterministic and produces a verifiable record of what changed, where, and why.
-The board-ready answer to "what is our exposure" is a query against the same pipeline that did the remediation.
+The same pipeline that did the remediation also answers what was changed.

 The vulnerability classes Moderne remediates.